meejah/magic-wormhole-protocols/dilated-file-transfer.md

                 break

-XXX: it looks like by default (via zstandard python lib) it targets ~128KiB per "frame", can specify write_size= .. but weirdly it looks like that's basically a "max"? (averaged 14600 bytes with max 16384, min 3 (!!) in a test)

 ## Discussion and Open Questions

 * streaming data

-There is no "finished" message.
+Q: There is no "finished" message.
 Maybe there should be? (e.g. the receiving side sends back a hash of the file to confirm it received it properly?)

-Does "re-using" the `FileOffer` as a kind of "header" when streaming `DirectoryOffer` contents make sense?
+Q: Does "re-using" the `FileOffer` as a kind of "header" when streaming `DirectoryOffer` contents make sense?

-We need _something_ to indicate the next file etc
+A: We need _something_ to indicate the next file etc

-Do the limits on message size make sense?
+Q: Do the limits on message size make sense?
 Should "65KiB" be much smaller, potentially?

-(Given that network conditions etc vary a lot, I think it makes sense for the _spec_ to be somewhat flexible here and "65k" doesn't seem very onerous for most modern devices / computers)
+A: Given that network conditions etc vary a lot, I think it makes sense for the _spec_ to be somewhat flexible here and "65k" doesn't seem very onerous for most modern devices / computers.
+This is also the Noise limit so it's not completel arbitrary.

 ## File Naming Example